pkscout/create.kodi.mediastubs/README.md

 ```

 ### Using the Settings File to Generate Files on a Schedule
-Sometimes you may have a streaming show that is releasing epsiodes weekly instead of all at once.
+Sometimes you may have a streaming show that is releasing episodes weekly instead of all at once.
 You can add the `videos` option to the settings file and then run the script from cron so it can generate files for you after the episode becomes available.
 The `videos` is a list of dicts.
 Each dict must have at least the date the file should be created and a name (if you're doing a movie).
 A TV show also needs an episode number (in Kodi's standard format of SxxExx).
 You can also include a custom title and message for the Kodi dialog box.
 Here's an example of some of the variations:

 ```
     videos = [